quangdv09/quangdv09.github.io/_pages/home.md

 author_profile: true
 ---

-I received my Bachelor of Engineering degree in Electrical and Electronics Engineering from Ho Chi Minh City University of Technology, Vietnam in Apr.
+I received my Bachelor of Electrical and Electronics Engineering degree from Ho Chi Minh City University of Technology, Vietnam, in Apr.
 2009.
-I got my Master of Engineering degree in Electronic and Computer Engineering from RMIT University, Australia in Nov.
+I got my Master of Engineering degree in Electronic and Computer Engineering from RMIT University, Australia, in Nov.
 2013.
-I finished my Ph.D. degree in Electrical Engineering from the University of Ulsan, South Korea in Aug.
+I finished my Ph.D. in Electrical Engineering from the University of Ulsan, South Korea, in Aug.
 2020.
 I was a postdoctoral researcher with the Department of Electrical, Electronic, and Computer Engineering, University of Ulsan, South Korea, from Sept.
 2020 to Feb.
 2021.
-Starting from Mar.
-2021, I work as a postpoctoral research fellow at the Artificial Intelligence Research Center, Pusan National University, South Korea.
+Since Mar.
+2021, I have worked as a postdoctoral research fellow at the Artificial Intelligence Research Center, Pusan National University, South Korea.

 ## Research Interests

-My research interest is on artificial intelligence (i.e., deep learning and deep reinforcement learning techniques) with applications to wireless communication networks.
-I am currently working on the following categories: energy harvesting,  radio resource management, cognitive radio, mobile edge computing (MEC), unmanned aerial vehicle (UAV), Non-orthogonal multiple access (NOMA), and Reconfigurable Intelligent Surface (RIS).
+My research interest focuses on applying artificial intelligence techniques (e.g., deep learning, deep reinforcement learning, game theory) to wireless communication networks.
+I am currently working on the following categories: energy harvesting,  radio resource management, cognitive radio network (CRN), mobile edge computing (MEC), unmanned aerial vehicle (UAV), Non-orthogonal multiple access (NOMA), and reconfigurable intelligent surface (RIS).

 ## Education